CNH Tours - Cultural and Natural Heritage Tours Galapagos

 Transition to drier, but mistier weather (morning and afternoon mist, or low clouds).

-Cooler season, light sweaters in the evening, though still very warm under the sun.
+Cooler season, light sweaters in the evening, though still comfortably warm by day.
 No rain, occasional light mists.

 Cool waters but warming, some chop but on average getting calmer.